queelius/hypothesize/README.md

 `hypothesize`: Statistical Tests in R
 =====================================

-`hypothesize` is a simple hypothesis testing API in R. It is mostly designed to be used by other libraries so that they can wrap their own hypothesis tests in a consistent way.
+`hypothesize` is a simple hypothesis testing API in R.
+It is mostly designed to be used by other libraries so that they can wrap their own hypothesis tests in a consistent way.

-In this library, we define the API as a set of generics, and then provide a simple implementation of the API for the likelihood ratio test (LRT), wald test,
+We define the API as a set of generic methods.
+We also provide implementations for the likelihood ration test (LRT) and the Wald test.

 Installation
 ------------